DiggnDeeper/wp-dapp/README.md

 2. Upload the plugin files to the `/wp-content/plugins/wp-dapp` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Configure your Hive account settings under "Settings > WP-Dapp"

+### Automatic Updates

+WP-Dapp includes an automatic update feature that checks for new versions on GitHub.
+When updates are available, you'll receive a notification in your WordPress dashboard just like with plugins from the WordPress.org repository.

 ## Requirements